 Good process is good strategy.
-And good process extends reach of talented people.
+And good process extends the positive impact of talented people.

 The major role of strategy is planning for uncertainty.
 If you know this or that thing will work out precisely every time then you can engineer an outcome with very little error.
 If you have tight statistics on the outcome of a particular method you can weigh your methods against the probabilities with great confidence.
 However, at some point in business you must contend with uncertainty.
 How certain are you that this outcome will land in this range?

 Yesterday I had a meeting with a manager who was asking for help to enforce the installation of a standard input form from her sales force.
 A tightly disciplined procedure would ensure we exceeded customer expectations further in the life cycle of the customer journey.
-She wants to elevate our net promotor scores and this is key objective we have of her company.
-This is good.
-She wants to exceed customer expectations in order to produce high NPS scores that lead to higher sales conversions.
+She wants to elevate our net promotor scores as this is a key objective we have for her company.
+This is a good idea as she wants to systematically exceed customer expectations in order to produce high NPS scores that lead to higher sales conversions at lower costs.
 This is great.
 I applaud all of that.
 However, I have serious concern turning to enforcement of a proven-to-be-ineffective process… wherein salesmen always do everything the exact same way in a very complex sales/service relationship.
 She plainly stated it always devolves and asked me to help make it disciplined.
 My solution was to counter-propose a different strategy.